Road

 Road Aware

-Wild Aware’s roots developed over the increasing lack of habitat connectivity in the Evergreen community and the surging number of wildlife-vehicle collisions on Highway 74.
-The problem extends beyond the obvious concerns and dangers with Highway 74.
-From I-70 south to 285 and every single road in between, animals are facing conflicts accessing various parts of their habitats.
-Meanwhile, humans are challenged with difficult decisions and stressful drives on these very roads as the growth in human population continues to apply increasing pressure to wildlife - of all sizes.
+Wild Aware’s first mission was to learn more about how the lack of habitat connectivity in the Evergreen community contributes to the tragically frequent occurrences of wildlife-vehicle collisions on our busy roads.
+From I-70 through Evergreen to Hwy 285 and every road in between, animals are facing dangers as they cross roads in search of desirable habitat.
+Meanwhile, humans experience significant risk and stress as the growth in human population continues to apply increasing pressure to wildlife.

 Finding ways to improve habitat connectivity & reduce wildlife-vehicle collisions are a clear focal point of Wild Aware.
-Below you’ll find some details - & history - about our approach so far.
+Below you’ll find details and history about our ongoing journey to reduce wildlife-vehicle collisions in our community.

 Highway 74 Wildlife-Vehicle Collision Mitigation Efforts

-In December 2019, a small group of concerned Evergreen residents met to discuss ways to address the numbers of elk and deer that cross Highway 74, also known as Evergreen Parkway.
+In December 2019, a small group of concerned Evergreen residents met to discuss ways to address the numbers of elk and deer that are struck as they cross Highway 74, also known as Evergreen Parkway.

 During the ensuing months, Wild Aware volunteers met with Colorado Department of Transportation’s Region 1 project manager/ecologist, traffic and safety engineering staff, and wildlife program management as well as Colorado Parks and Wildlife district and regional management.